 Thrombocytopenia can result from the direct toxic effects of alcohol on bone marrow or from splenomegaly, which accompanies portal hypertension.
 Neutrophilic leukocytosis may result from alcoholic hepatitis, although coexisting infection (particularly pneumonia and spontaneous bacterial peritonitis) should also be suspected.

 Imaging tests of the liver are not routinely needed for diagnosis.
-If done for other reasons, abdominal ultrasonography or CT may suggest fatty liver or show splenomegaly, evidence of portal hypertension, or ascites.
+If done for other reasons, abdominal ultrasonography or CT may suggest hepatic steatosis or show splenomegaly, evidence of portal hypertension, or ascites.
 Ultrasound elastrography measures liver stiffness and thus detects advanced fibrosis.
 This valuable adjunct can obviate the need for liver biopsy to check for cirrhosis and help assess prognosis.
 Its exact role is under study.

 If abnormalities suggest alcoholic liver disease, screening tests for other treatable forms of liver disease, especially viral hepatitis, should be done.